Neesu-11/netflix_clone/README.md

 # #

+1. Open new terminal and type
+2. cd netflix-ui
+3. npm start

+# #

-1. Open terminal
+1. Open new terminal and type
+2. cd netflix-api
-2. npm start
+3. npm start

 # #